 ALSO READPak Finance Minister challenges his indictment in Islamabad HC Pak court defers indictment of Sharif in Panama Papers case Pakistan's top anti-corruption body summons Sharif, sons Pak FM Dar appears before court; to be charged on Wednesday Pak FM appears before accountability court in Panama scandal

+However, the court reissued bailable warrants with a direction to NAB to verify the medical reports of the finance minister.
+The case was filed against Dar by the NAB in the light of the Supreme Court order of July 28 that disqualified Nawaz Sharif as prime minister in the Panama Papers scandal.
 The NAB had registered three cases of corruption and money laundering against Sharif, his family members and Finance Minister Dar in the Islamabad Accountability Court, weeks after the Supreme Court order ousted the premier.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)